 In this course you will explore the foundations of the Health and Social Care sector.
 This includes growth and development, Health and Social Care services, care services and values, health and wellbeing.
-This gives the pupil a broad introduction to the sector and explore realistic vocational contexts.
-Pupils will learn about physical, lifestyle, social, cultural, economic and environmental factors.
-This will help the pupils in a range of careers from social care to social work including many different sectors in the health care profession.
+This gives the pupil a broad introduction to the sector.
+Pupils will learn about physical, lifestyle, social, cultural, economic and environmental factors which affect growth and development.
+The knowledge and skills gained during this course are applicable to a range of careers from social care to social work and in the wide variety of health care professions.